malago86/psyphy/README.md

 ### Requisites

-PsyPhy works better with Google Chrome.
+PsyPhy works better with Webkit-based browsers like Google Chrome and with Firefox.

 ## Website